I see every year as a time for learning and personal development.

 Always continue learning.

-Money will make your life easier to a certain degree, but if you let money own you it will make you miserable.
+While this means money will make your life easier to a certain degree, if you let money own you it will make you miserable.

-I became a lot happier about 20 years ago when I realized that money isn’t true wealth.
+I became a lot happier about 25 years ago when I realised that money isn’t true wealth.
 (And I learned it the hard way!)

 True wealth is what you are left with when they take all your money and properties away – your health, your family and friends, your knowledge and mindset, your spirituality and your ability to contribute to society.